uwrit/leaf/docs/deploy/saml2/README.md

 ### Apache
 There is no extra Shibboleth Service Provider configuration required to interoperate with Apache.

 ### ADFS
 Shibboleth Service Provider 3 can be configured to work with ADFS.
 However, it requires a couple extensions bundled with the installation.
 The extensions are loaded into the OutOfProcess and InProcess elements via the Extensions element.
-A prototype ADFS configuration looks like:
+A prototypical ADFS configuration looks like:
 ```xml
 <OutOfProcess tranLogFormat="%u|%s|%IDP|%i|%ac|%t|%attr|%n|%b|%E|%S|%SS|%L|%UA|%a">
     <Extensions>